microsoft/nni/docs/en_US/SupportedFramework_Library.md

 ## Support Framework:

-NNI supports all frameworks, as long as they are written in PYTHON.
+NNI supports all frameworks, as long as they are written in python.
 Some common frameworks are listed below, including NNI example tutorials based on them.

 * [PyTorch]https://github.com/pytorch/pytorch
     <ul>